Basic OpenHTTPd Configuration

 Troubleshooting

-If you were unable to establish the connection above, it may be because your firewall is blocking port 80.
+If you were unable to establish the connection above, the first test is to see if httpd(8) has any critical errors.

 Adding TLS